 Pechersk Lavra, Kyiv.
 Photo credit: Brianna Mills

-After finding out that Air Mauritius offer a stopover at Sir Seewoosagur Ramgoolam International Airport (MRU) on their UK - Perth flight, I've become slightly obsessed.
+After finding out that Air Mauritius offers a stopover at Sir Seewoosagur Ramgoolam International Airport (MRU) on their UK - Perth flight, I've become slightly obsessed.
 According to Lonely Planet, Pointe d'Esny and Blue Bay have some of the most beautiful stretches of beach on the entire island, not to mention being right next to the airport.
 Ile aux Aigrettes is a popular ecotourism destination also on the airport side of things (although the island is a pretty nice stopover size in general).
+If you get the chance to stay overnight in Mauritius, simply dance the night away.
+Mauritius has a vibrant nightlife, and the locals are always up for a party.

 To keep up to date on all of the latest news, follow us on social media!